 In 2012, the United Nations officially declared September 5 as International Charity Day.
-Around the world, hundreds and thousands of organizations and individuals observe this day to help raise awareness and provide a platform for charities all over the world making positive impacts on all of our lives.
-And today we honor one of our newest partners, Truckers Against Trafficking, a 501c3, by helping share their voice and mission.
+Thousands of organizations around the world observe this day by platforming charities that are making positive impacts.
+And today, we honor one of our newest partners, Truckers Against Trafficking (TAT), a 501c3, by helping share their voice and mission.

 “Human trafficking is a complex problem that requires a multi-faceted approach to be eliminated.
-Clean supply chain public policy is one such approach that is necessary to enact change,” says Barry Conlon, Overhaul’s Chief Executive Officer and Founder.
+Clean supply chain public policy is one such approach that is necessary to enact change,” said Barry Conlon, Overhaul’s Chief Executive Officer and Founder.
 “The work that Truckers Against Trafficking does every day is beyond praiseworthy.
-As a global leader in supply chain risk management, it is our social responsibility to help organizations like Truckers Against Trafficking succeed and make a difference every day.”
+As a global leader in supply chain risk management, it is our social responsibility to help organizations like TAT succeed.”